 Amuleek claims that delivery business is growing at 10% month-on-month with a spurt in weekend deliveries.
 The home delivery model accounts for 20% of retail store revenues.

 Chai Point says the tea cups used by the company are also environmental friendly.
 Chai Point has installed a ‘Clean Earth Tracker’ in its supply chain, with a goal to move towards 100% plastic free and recyclable usage of consumables.

 The company stopped using plastic coated plates for snacks and food items since last year.
 It now uses bagasse-based plates, which are made from sugarcane, a 100% biodegradable material.

-It measures percentage of glasses served in re-usable and ceramic material, and are also sensitising the customers to use re-usable cups instead of paper cups.
-At its stores, the company has started to introduce bagasse-based glasses instead of paper cups – the move which Chai Point thinks is going to have a big positive impact on carbon foot print.
+It measures the percentage of glasses served in re-usable and ceramic material, and are also sensitizing the customers to use reusable cups instead of paper cups.
+At its stores, the company has started to introduce bagasse-based glasses instead of paper cups – the move which Chai Point thinks is going to have a big positive impact on carbon footprint.

 It further says that it also use sulphur-free sugar in beverages – not only for taste reasons but also to ensure a purer product.
 The bottled beverages sold by Chai Point are glass bottles.
 The company took a conscious call of not using PET bottles, in spite of the cost and non-breakable advantage.

 Chai Point has also built a Cloud-based platform Shark, which connects POS, supply chain, employee management, delivery system, and auditing etc. in one place.
 Essentially, it means that the inbuilt intelligence in the platform keeps track of stock usage at the store level and automatically initiates order query for the stock, which may run out fast.